-The next morning, I line my cast iron dutch oven with a big piece of parchment paper.
+2. The next morning, I line my cast iron Dutch oven with a big piece of parchment paper.
 Then, I put a little flour on my hands and form the dough into a ball.
 Often, I use a dough scraper to get all the dough off the bowl.
 Just know that this is a very wet dough that will tend to stick to your hands!
-Now I let the dough ball rise right in my dutch oven for a few hours.
+Now I let the dough ball rise right in my Dutch oven for a few hours.

 Most of the time, the bread smells so good that we can barely wait to cut a slice or two once the bread has cooled enough to touch it for cutting.
 We love it with a bit of homemade butter and salt.

-Sourdough breads do keep for a while but they do taste best fresh.
+Sourdough breads keep fresh for a while but they do taste best fresh.